sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/07-3-0-github.md

 # GitHub

-Github is used allot, so you better know how to use it.
+Github is used a lot, so you better know how to use it.

 Feel free to use gitlab or another hosting provider instead of github.